sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 3) Timers handling - Timer events are generated every 100ms for handling STP protocol timers
 4) Port events - Netlink socket interface for processing create/delete of port, lag interface, lag member add/delete, link state changes and port speed
 5) Operational updates - STPsync is part of STPd and handles all the updates to APP DB.
 All DB interactions are detailed in the Section 4.
+6) STP Port state sync to linux kernel - Currently the vlan aware bridge doesnt support programming the STP state into linux bridge.
+As a workaround, when STP state is not forwarding, corresponding VLAN membership on that port will be removed to filter the packets on blocking port.

 ### Interface DB: